On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Preliminaries

-Based on their fixed points, holomorphic isometries of $\ch^3$ are classified as follows: \begin{enumerate} \item An isometry is \emph{elliptic} if it fixes at least one point of $\ch^3$. \item An isometry is \emph{loxodromic} if it is non-elliptic and fixes exactly two points of $\partial\ch^3$, one of which is attracting and other repelling. \item An isometry is \emph{parabolic} if it is non-elliptic and fixes exactly one point of $\partial\ch^3$. \end{enumerate} For more details on isometries of $\ch^3$, see \cite{gpp}.
+Based on their fixed points, holomorphic isometries of $\ch^3$ are classified as follows: \begin{enumerate} \item An isometry is \emph{elliptic} if it fixes at least one point of $\ch^3$. \item An isometry is \emph{parabolic} if it is non-elliptic and fixes exactly one point of $\partial\ch^3$. \item An isometry is \emph{loxodromic} if it is non-elliptic and fixes exactly two points of $\partial\ch^3$, one of which is attracting and other repelling. \end{enumerate} For algebraic classification of isometries of $\ch^3$ using their conjugacy invariants, see \cite{gpp, g}.